aspotter99/dtsc-chi-warmup-image-generator/README.md

 from keras.layers import Dense
 ```

-In this repo, our image data is stored a like so:
+In this repo, our image data is stored like so:

 ```
 data/training_set/cat